Skatteetaten/terraform-nomad-trino/README.md

 #### Option 3 [local Presto-cli]
 > :information_source: Check [required software section](#required-software) first.

+The following command contains two docker containers with the flag `--network=host`, natively run on Linux.
+An important note is that MacOS Docker runs in a virtual machine.
+In that case, you need to use the local binary `consul` to install proxy and in another terminal local binary with `presto` cli to connect.

 In a terminal run a proxy and `Presto-cli` session:
 ```text
 make presto-cli